czla/siamese-tracker-road-trip/README.md

         ##### Contributions
 		- Incorporating the Correlation Filter into the fully-convolutional Siamese framework(SiameseFC).
-		- Reveal that adding a Correlation Filter layer does not significantly improve the tracking accuracy
+		- Reveal that adding a Correlation Filter layer does not significantly improve the tracking accuracy.

         ##### Pipeline
         ![pipeline](image/CFNet/pipeline.png)